 Teaching Fellow, Department of Psychology

-The Department of Psychology at Durham University is looking to recruit a Teaching Fellow for a fixed-term period, starting 1st October 2019.
-The position will involve delivery of teaching, assessment and supervision, primarily at undergraduate level but also postgraduate level.
+The Department of Psychology at Durham University is looking to recruit a Teaching Fellow for a fixed-term period of 12 months, starting 1st September 2021.
+The position will involve delivery of teaching, assessment and supervision, at undergraduate and also postgraduate level.
 The role will mostly support the department’s undergraduate and masters programmes in Psychology and will require teaching across the breadth of the discipline.

-The post of Teaching Fellow will involve a significant teaching load, including during the summer period, and there may be related scholarship and the opportunity for administrative duties which relate to education and pedagogy.
+Teaching Fellowships offer the opportunity of valuable experience to those early in their academic careers and the University is keen to maximise the benefit to as many people as possible.
+The post of Teaching Fellow will involve a significant teaching load, which may extend into the summer period, and there may be related scholarship and the opportunity for administrative duties which relate to education and pedagogy.
 The Teaching Fellow will be free to follow their research interests where other duties allow but research activity is not part of the job description.
 The Teaching Fellow would be a member of a research group within the department, appropriate to their area of expertise.
-Teaching Fellowships offer the opportunity of valuable experience to those early in their academic careers and the University is keen to maximise the benefit to as many people as possible.

-Successful applicants will, ideally be in post for 1st October 2019.
+Successful applicants will, ideally be in post by 1st September 2021.

 The University provides a working and teaching environment which is inclusive and welcoming and where everyone is treated fairly with dignity and respect.
 Candidates will be expected to demonstrate these key principles as part of the assessment process.

 - Teach modules in appropriate learning environments at undergraduate/postgraduate levels, demonstrating an increasing awareness of different approaches to and methods of teaching and supporting student learning, for example through lectures, tutorials, practical classes etc. and the supervision of student dissertation work